|Values are valid only on day of printing.|

 Positive results by Brucella serology are not diagnostic of acute infection, as antibodies may persist for months to years following exposure.
 To diagnose acute infection, detection of Brucella species in culture is the recommended approach (see BRUCB / Brucella Culture, Blood).

-Prospective serum specimens (n =114) positive for IgG or IgM antibodies, or both, by a U.S. Food and Drug Administration (FDA)-approved screening EIA (Euroimmun, Lubeck, Germany) were tested for Brucella antibodies using tube agglutination (TAT) reagents supplied by the National Veterinary Services (NVS) Laboratory (Ames, IA).
+Prospective serum specimens (n =114) positive for IgG or IgM antibodies, or both, by an FDA-approved screening EIA (Euroimmun, Lubeck, Germany) were tested for Brucella antibodies using tube agglutination (TAT) reagents supplied by the National Veterinary Services (NVS) Laboratory (Ames, IA).
 The results were compared to those obtained by an outside reference laboratory which uses reagents supplied by Remel.
 Overall percent agreement was 89.5% (102/114).

 In addition to prospective sera, a panel of characterized serum specimens (n =14) were tested.
 Overall agreement was 100% with the expected results.